shah-zeb-naveed/data-science-notes/README.md

   - GANs can be used to synthesize data
   - Adding data might hurt if overrepresent noisy/synethetic data and model is simple (high bias)
 8. Handling missing values: MNAR, MAR (linked with another feature making it not-at-random), MCAR
 9. Feature hashing helps limit the # of features.
-Impact of collisions is random so better than "unknown" category
+Impact of collisions is random so better than "unknown" category.
+Or can group into "Other".
+10. Feature crossing: like lat x long to define city blocks. hashing is more ciritcal now.
+11. can apply clipping before scaling/min-max.
 10. NNs don't work well with unit variance.
 11. Position embeddings: either can be treated the same way as word or can have fixed pos. embedding (a case of fourier features) where we have a single column with a function like sin/cosine as a function of position p.
 When positions are continuous (e.g. in 3D coordinates)
+12. d=(D)^1/4 is one heuristic for embedding
 12. Data leakage: sometimes the way data is collected or underlying process implicitly leaks output into features.
 13. Split:
     - For time-series data, split by time to prevent leakage.